jurkovicmartin/ToDoList/README.md

 # ToDoList
-Simple do to list android app
+Simple do to list android app.

+Application was coded in Python using Kivy framework and built with Buildozer.